formbound/Pin/README.md

 $ brew install carthage
 ```

-To integrate Layout into your Xcode project using Carthage, add the following to your `Cartfile`:
+To integrate Pin into your Xcode project using Carthage, add the following to your `Cartfile`:

 ```
-github "formbound/Layout"
+github "formbound/Pin"
 ```

 ## Credits